basierend auf Bewertungen

 Mushroom extracts contain in particular the highly effective and bioactive polysaccharides and glucans in high concentrations, which are relevant for the immune system.

-The extraction not only causes the release of the active substances from the cell organelles, but also the accumulation of the fungal active substances by separating the insoluble accompanying substances.
+The extraction not only causes the release of the active substances from the cell organelles, but also the enrichment of the fungal active substances through the separation of the insoluble accompanying substances.

-Another advantage of extracts compared to powder is the standardization and reproducibility.
-In this way, the dosage and combination with other preparations can be carried out precisely and in a targeted manner.
+Another advantage of extracts over powder is their ability to be standardized and reproducible.
+This means that the dosage and combination with other preparations can be carried out precisely and in a targeted manner.

-The mushroom powder, which is then later extracted using hot water, is produced using the so-called “Shellbroken Process”; the fungus is ground so finely that the chitin cell wall of the fungus is broken open.
-A polysaccharide content (depending on the manufacturer) of up to 30% can be made possible and the ingredients can be optimally utilized by the organism.
+The mushroom powder, which is then later extracted using hot water extract, is produced using the so-called “shellbroken process”; The fungus is ground so finely that the chitin cell wall of the fungus is broken down.
+This allows a polysaccharide content (depending on the manufacturer) of up to 30% and the ingredients can be optimally utilized by the organism.

-Also make sure that only the fruiting bodies are used to produce the mushroom extracts.
-The wording "from the whole mushroom" means that not only the fruiting body can be included, but also the underground part ("mycelium"), which contains hardly any nutrients, as well as the substrate on which the mushroom is grown – and in this substrate there can be many undesirable by-products from wood to manure.
+In addition, make sure that only the fruiting body is used to produce the mushroom extracts.
+The phrase “from the whole mushroom” means that it can contain not only the fruiting body, but also the underground part (“mycelium”), which contains hardly any nutrients, as well as the substrate on which the mushroom is grown – and this substrate can contain many unwanted by-products, from wood to manure.
 Pay attention to this when choosing the product.

 Legal consumer information